IsabellaSampaio/IsabellaSampaio/README.md

 ## *EN*

-## Hi!!
-I'm Isabella, programmer & technology student!
+## Hi, I'm Isabella, programmer & technology student!

 - 📌 Creating projects in web development and some other stuff
 - 📓 Currently studying Java and JavaScript.